carina-studio/PixelViewer/PixelViewer/PrivacyPolicy.md

 - IP address.
 - Geographical location.

-We **DO** collect the following data which may related to your personal data:
+We **DO** collect the following data which may relate to your personal data:
 - Path/Name of files you open in ```PixelViewer``` or save in ```PixelViewer```.
 - Detailed information of application crashing.